jeffwindsor/dotfiles/README.md

 This portion is optional, but recommended so that you easily tag, comment and find past historical changes.
 This repository uses [git](https://git-scm.com/), as such it utilises a central location for all my current configurations.
 These central files are linked to the home directory structure using a local dotfile management strategy discussed below.

-## Backing Up the files and sharing with multiple machines
+## Backing up the files and sharing with multiple machines

 This repository uses github to keep a copy of my configuration and associated git repository, in a centrally accessable location for sharing between machines.

 ## Local dotfile manangement strategy

 Given the configuration files are centrally located for backup, sharing and keeping a change history, the last step is to project these files into the home directory for actual use on a machine.

-Multiple methods have been devised to backup, share, and keep change history of these files.
-This repository uses the program [gnu-stow](https://www.gnu.org/software/stow/) for linking files from the repo to the system, and [git](https://git-scm.com/) for history and of system storage.
-If that is not to your liking you can find alternative [tools](https://github.com/webpro/awesome-dotfiles#tools) and [articles](https://github.com/webpro/awesome-dotfiles#articles) to accomplish the same ends.

-## Organization
+This repo utilizes [gnu-stow](https://www.gnu.org/software/stow/) as a tool, and three script files for simplification / automation of the tools strategy.

+### How the strategy works

 The dotfiles are packaged into "configuration" folders, such as the below neovim configuration.